Ferromagnetism in an extended coherently-coupled atomic superfluid: Image analysis

 \section{Image analysis}

-The separated image of the two states are taken following similar protocol to the one explained in Ref. \cite{Farolfi21}.
+\textit{Radial rescaling - } The images of the atomic distributions in the two spin states are taken following a protocol, similar to the one explained in Ref. \cite{Farolfi21}.
 After a time of flight of 1\,ms, state \up is imaged by standard resonant absorption imaging.
-Residual atoms in \up are blown away by a short push laser pulse.
-After an additional 1ms, \down atoms are transferred in \up by using repumping light and then imaged as before.
-To calibrate the spin-selective imaging, we assure that the total atom number remain constant during a adiabatic transfer between the states.
+Residual atoms in \up are blasted away with a short resonant light pulse.
+After an additional 1\,ms, \down atoms are transferred to \up by using repumping light and then imaged as before.
+To calibrate the spin-selective imaging, we ensure that the total atom number remains constant during the transfer between the states.
 We also radially rescale the image of state \up to match the extension of the image of state \down, by taking into account the extra expansion time.
-Differential axial expansion can be neglected thanks to the large trap frequency difference ($\omega_x\ll\omega_\perp$) and the small TOF.
+The differential expansion time does not introduce relevant changes along the axial direction, thanks to the large trap frequency difference ($\omega_x\ll\omega_\perp$) and the small time of flight, therefore no axial rescaling is needed.\\

-The imaging process includes a first spatial integration of the density in each of the two spin states along the transverse $z$-axis.
-From a first two-dimensional bimodal fit, we determine the size of the condensate.
-Then the contribution from thermal atoms is removed from the total population profile and the condensate fraction is integrated along $y$.
-The two population $n_{\uparrow}$ and $n_{\downarrow}$ are used to calculate the relative magnetization
+\textit{Removal of the thermal distribution - } Our 2D images result from the integration of the full atomic density (condensate+thermal) along the line of sight $z$ [see \aref{fig:figS2}(a)].
+In order to obtain the densities of the two condensate components, we remove the thermal component in post-analysis.
+In the following, we assume that the shape of the thermal distribution does not change significantly, while expanding during the small time of flight.